shiftonelabs/laravel-sqs-fifo-queue/README.md

 In addition to being able to have multiple queue names for each connection, an SQS FIFO queue also allows one to have multiple "groups" for each FIFO queue.
 As an example, imagine a change sorter that had four queues setup, one each for quarters, dimes, nickels, and pennies.
 One could then setup groups inside the queues.
 For example, inside the penny queue, there could be a group for pre-1982 pennies and a group for post-1982 pennies.

 By default, all queued jobs will be lumped into one group, as defined in the configuration file.
 In the configuration provided above, all queued jobs would be sent as part of the `default` group.
-The group can be changed per job using the `onGroup()` method, which will be explained more below.
+The group can be changed per job using the `onMessageGroup()` method, which will be explained more below.

 The group id must not be empty, must not be more than 128 characters, and can contain alphanumeric characters and punctuation (``!"#$%&'()*+,-./:;<=>?@[\]^_`{|}~``).